Six Days: Three Activists, Three Wars, One Dream: Women’s Healthcare and Bridal Kidnapping in Abkhazia

 Gali, in Abkhazia, is a neglected region of Georgia and is sparsely populated compared to pre-war times.
 As a result of this, women's healthcare is also a neglected issue where one out of every five women has never had a routine health checkup of her child or herself.
 Many of these women have not seen a gynecologist for 15–20 years.
 There are also many instances of bride kidnapping that although not widespread, are still not condoned due to strong cultural beliefs and tradition.
 There seems to be two major types of bride kidnapping.
 First, where the girl is actually kidnapped against her will.
 Second, where the youth elope together to release the girl's family from any responsibility over her.
 Young women in many rural areas cannot protect themselves by relying on law enforcement officials because prosecutors reportedly habitually declined to indict the perpetrators for the kidnap, and instead told the victim or her parents to reconcile themselves to the fait accompli.

 Festivals

-Nine libraries around the world own the documentary, according to World cat.
+Nine libraries around the world own the documentary, according to WorldCat.